Skip to content

 Teaching AI ethics through current events becomes more powerful when students can interact with AI systems in a controlled environment you design.
 SchoolAI puts you in charge of the experience while giving students hands-on practice with responsible AI use.

 • Design ethics-focused learning experiences with Spaces.
 Create customized AI environments where students explore current events through guided discussions.
 You set the prompts, constraints, and learning objectives.
-For example, design a Space where Dot guides students through stakeholder analysis of the Meta Ray-Ban glasses controversy, asking them to consider privacy, consent, and competing interests.

 • Find ready-made ethics activities in Discover.
 Browse over 200,000 teacher-created Spaces, including activities on algorithmic bias, data privacy, and AI decision-making.
-Remix them to fit your specific current event focus.

 • Add interactive elements with PowerUps.
 Build debate preparation tools, mind maps exploring consequences of AI decisions, or collaborative documents where groups draft ethical guidelines.